AlejandroDeLaTorre/SRI-MinerFeedback/README.md

 We’re inviting bitcoin miners to pilot test the new StratumV2 (SRI) update locally with their mining rigs and to give us their feedback!

 Your feedback will have a high impact on the development direction.
-Submit your feedback through our google form doc here or submit a pull request through the repo here.
+Submit your feedback through our google form doc [HERE](https://forms.gle/TmGB5zYf4fdMmhDf8) or submit a pull request through the repo [HERE](https://github.com/AlejandroDeLaTorre/SRI-MinerFeedback/pulls).

 Stratum V2 is the next generation protocol for pooled mining.
 It increases security, makes data transfers more efficient, and reduces mining infrastructure requirements.
 It also introduces three new sub-protocols that let miners select transaction sets and improve decentralization by negotiating with pools.